Skip to content

 return {"error": f"File too large (max {config.max_file_size} bytes)"}

-# Detect file type to handle binary vs text
+Detect file type and handle accordingly:

 # Handle binary files by encoding to base64

-if file_type["is_binary"]:
+if is_binary:

 async with aiofiles.open(safe_path, 'rb') as f: